-Use the Action tab to add buttons, navigation links, and a form or newsletter signup option.
-If you don't want any actions on your Cover Page, leave the applicable fields blank.
+Use the Action panel to add buttons, navigation links, and a form or newsletter signup option.
+If you don't want any actions on your cover page, leave the fields blank.

 - You can add buttons or navigation links, but not both.

 - You can add up to two buttons or five navigation links.